shankhiremath/IIT-Madras-coursework/MS4610 IDA/README.md

 # IDA Course Project | Team-9

-This repo contains the final notebook as well as all the supporting files used for the analysis and decision making for the final model
+We were given a dataset of various attributes of loans taken in the past.
+Our task was to predict whether a borrower would default on their loan based on the attributes.
+This repo contains the final notebook as well as all the supporting notebooks used for the analysis and decision making for the final model.

 ## Authors